Prem Puran: Plot

-Shimul (Manoj Kumar Pramanik) is now a middle-aged man, has traveled to a remote town of Bangladesh for his official work as well as he paid a visit to his old friend Shanu (Samia Othoi), who left behind her luxurious life in a big city and had moved in that small township after having eloped with her now-husband, Tajul (Ashok Bepari).
+Shimul is a middle-aged man who has traveled to a remote town of Bangladesh for his official work.
+He paid a visit to his old friend Shanu, who left behind her luxurious life in a big city and had moved in that small township after having eloped with her husband, Tajul.
 Tajul is an extremely idealistic person who believes in morality above all as a teacher and doesn’t care that he has to live in extreme poverty to maintain that.
 Apparently, Shimul finds out that both of them have been working hard to run the family in a conscientious way.
 To keep each other's idealistic life intact, both of them are doing secret side jobs to run their family.

 Cast

 Credits adapted from The Business Standard.

 Production

-Screenplay of Prem Puran is loosely based on The Gift of the Magi, Raincoat, "Bhanga Chora" by Zahir Raihan and some true stories of an Adamjee Jute Mills worker leader Shahid Tajul Islam, who died in 1986.
-Gogon has worked on the script for one year, before going for principal photography.
+The screenplay of Prem Puran is loosely based on The Gift of the Magi, Raincoat, "Bhanga Chora" by Zahir Raihan and some true stories of an Adamjee Jute Mills worker leader Shahid Tajul Islam, who died in 1986.
+Gogon worked on the script for one year, before going for principal photography.
 The film was produced by Film Mistry with partial crowd funding.
 Half of the film was completed in 2016, and halted due to lack of funding.
 Rest of the film was finished after getting crowd funds.
-Most of principal photography has took places in Dhaka, Kushtia, Paksey paper mills and railway junction at Pabna.
+Most of the principal photography took place in Dhaka, Kushtia, Paksey paper mills and railway junction at Pabna.